swipax/mac-changer/README.md

  python mac-changer -i <<interfaceinterface>interface> -m <new_mac>

- -i gives you a random mac adress -m you can type the mac adress you want!
+ -i gives you a random mac adress -m you can type any mac adress you want!

 ![mac-changer1 (1)](https://user-images.githubusercontent.com/96448186/199758473-dd3f797f-06a0-4066-bd16-0d54ed86dd60.png)